walkthru/walkthru/README.md

 A great way to use WalkThru is to add it to your Docusaurus site as a preset.

-Installation and configuration instructions can be found [here](https://walkthru-docusaurus.netlify.app/guides/installing-walkthru).
+- Installation and configuration instructions can be found [here](https://walkthru-docusaurus.netlify.app/guides/installing-walkthru).
+- An example implementation can be found [here](https://github.com/walkthru/docusaurus-demo).

 ## WalkThru data module